charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 ### Test and Configuration

 **TAConfig.py**  updates the mount parameters.
-Testing is based on **debug5160** (stand-alone executable that runs commands from a terminal), **mountSim.py** (useful for visualizing) and **autoTest.py** (more thorough testing).
+Testing is based on **debug5160** (stand-alone executable that runs commands from a terminal),  and **autoTest.py** (more thorough testing).
 Both test programs rely on the axis coordinates and steps reported by TeenAstro.
 See the respective README for more info on both programs.

-### Test Status - 21 Dec 2023
+### Test Status - March 2026

 #### Tested features
 Basic Goto, sync, tracking and guiding work, SHC connects and runs normally.
 Tests are done first in simulation (both Equatorial and AltAz), then with a real equatorial mount (AP600).

 Visual observation under the sky works, tested sync.
 Spiral is ok
-Pulse and ST4 guiding work, performance is good (better than 1 arc-sec RMS - not yet compared against standard version)
+Pulse and ST4 guiding work, performance is good (up to 0.35" RMS in very good conditions with a Takahashi NJP mount)

-I did a little testing with EKOS through the INDI driver,
+Tested with ASCOM and NINA.
+No longer tested with EKOS through the INDI driver, but it should still work because it is backward-compatible with pre-1.60 releases (:GXI# command is still in the code)

 ### Not yet implemented or tested
-No ASCOM testing whatsoever
 Refraction is not yet implemented

 #### Known bugs
-- FreeRTOS startup on Teensy4 is very slow (7 seconds!) which confuses the SHC.
-I put a work-around that requires a reboot, then it works fine.
-This does not happen on ESP32.
-Debugging is ongoing.
+- Errors when displaying motor parameters etc. with the Wifi server interface (I did not implement the fixed-length commands of release 1.6)
+- **mountSim.py** no longer works due to API changes